gavinlyonsrepo/cylon/Readme.md

 	* Make copy of package lists
 	* Also there is an option for gdrive sync
 * Clean system with bleachbit
-* System and cylon information dispaly
+* System and cylon information display
 * Rmlint remove duplicates and other lint
 * Lostfiles scan
 * ClamAv anti-malware scan